MaP: A Unified Framework for Reliable Evaluation of Pre-training Dynamics: Method

 \subsection{Mitigating Parameter Instability via Checkpoint Merging}

 The training trajectory of an LLM is a noisy path through a high-dimensional parameter space.
 A single checkpoint may represent a transiently suboptimal state or a sharp local minimum, rather than the model’s robust, generalized capability~\citep{hansen1992testing}.
 However, previous work predominantly relies on evaluating a single checkpoint, which makes the reported performance highly sensitive to these random fluctuations and yields an unreliable measure of the model's true potential.
 While weight averaging is known to construct versatile models~\citep{commanda,WARP} or improve generalization~\citep{sanyal2023early,Checkpoint,lawa,Trainable}, we repurpose it as a dynamic stabilization tool to denoise model parameters at each evaluation step.
-We average the parameters of the most recent $N$ checkpoints from the training run~\citep{wsm}.
-This procedure smooths out high-frequency fluctuations in the parameter space, effectively finding a more stable central point in the recent training trajectory.
-This merged model is hypothesized to reside in a broader, flatter region of the loss landscape, leading to more robust and representative performance.
+We implement this as a non-intrusive, post-hoc evaluation protocol that is strictly decoupled from the optimization loop.
+Specifically, let $\theta_t$ be the parameter vector at training step $t$.
+At each evaluation step $T$, we define a merging window of size $N$ and compute the element-wise average of the recent $N$ checkpoints saved by the training process to form a surrogate model $\hat{\theta}_T$: